-There are a number of features on this TV that are particularly nice.
+There are several features on this TV that are particularly nice.
 The first is the channel memory.
 Once you have scanned your channels into the set for over the air use with an antenna, you can switch to a cable connection without losing the previous settings.
-You just need to switch to cable in the menu before scanning again, and it allows you to switch as often as you need without having to scan again when using the TV in those same areas.
+You need to switch to cable in the menu before scanning again, and it allows you to switch as often as you need without having to scan again when using the TV in those same areas.

-Picture controls are lacking, with the only available settings being ‘cool’, ‘normal’, or ‘warm’.
-This means that you cannot control the color balance more finely, and have to accept whatever fits best.
+Picture controls are lacking, with the only available settings being ‘cool,’ ‘normal,’ or ‘warm.’
+This means that you cannot control the color balance more finely and have to accept whatever fits best.
 It isn’t always a realistic color, but the picture is otherwise sharp and of good quality.

 That is a tiny TV and will never be the quality of a larger TV.
 Nor does it try to.
 But for an incredibly portable TV, this is the ideal set, having a sharp picture that is very watchable and easy and fast to set up and use.